-A father of four had meticulously planned his own suicide an inquest heard last Thursday, June 17 using helium.
+A father of several children had meticulously planned his own suicide an inquest heard last Thursday, June 17 using helium.
 46-year-old Joseph Phoenix used a plastic bag, a head band, and tubing linked to a helium bottle.

 Before ending his life, Mr Phoenix: